Many Americans can now get a 4th COVID shot – but should they wait? - NewsBreak

 “It’s very likely we are going to see an increase in cases sometime in the next few weeks to a month here in the U.S.,” said Garibaldi.
 Though he said he doesn’t expect the surge to be nearly as big as the winter spike in COVID-19 cases caused by the BA.1 variant of omicron.

 It’s not clear yet how much additional protection a fourth shot offers.
-An early study out of Israel indicates a fourth shot greatly reduced the risk of dying from COVID-19 for older people, but the study hasn’t been peer-reviewed and there hasn’t been enough time yet to collect additional evidence in the U.S.Reward offered after 3 killed in Aurora vehicular homicide
+An early study out of Israel indicates a fourth shot greatly reduced the risk of dying from COVID-19 for older people, but the study hasn’t been peer-reviewed and there hasn’t been enough time yet to collect additional evidence in the U.S.Do you still need a booster shot if you just had COVID?

 However, the risks associated with additional booster shots are very small.